SID 2022 Ambassador Programme

 Why Join the Safer Internet Day Ambassador Programme?

-Over 170,000 people joined us in celebrating Safer Internet Day across Ireland in 2020.
-Help us make Safer Internet Day 2021 an even bigger success by becoming a Safer Internet Day Ambassador.
+Almost 85,000 people joined us in celebrating Safer Internet Day across Ireland in 2021.
+Help us make Safer Internet Day 2022 an even bigger success by becoming a Safer Internet Day Ambassador.

 Our Safer Internet Day Ambassador Programme is a peer to peer youth programme that gives students an opportunity to start an online safety campaign in their own school.
 The SID Ambassador Programme empowers students by providing them with opportunities to develop leadership, human relations, team building and communication skills.
 Students make a commitment to lead by example, demonstrate respect and responsibility and engage in community service.
 This is a great opportunity to work with students from across Ireland and help create a positive environment in schools and communities.